kundajelab/atac_dnase_pipelines/bds/hic/README.md

 ### Using species file

 On Kundaje lab cluster, add the following to the command line, then you don't have to define species specific parameters like bwa index, chromosome sizes file and umap.
-DO NOT USE hg19.
-Use hg19_hic (umap is different)
 ```
--kundaje_lab -species hg19_hic
+-kundaje_lab -species hg19
 ```